 As I grow another year older, I feel my sleepiness getting stronger.
-I look back on my younger years and wonder how I was able to take 5 college courses, work two part-time jobs, an internship, and party with my friends until 3 AM.
+I look back on my younger years and wonder how I was able to take 5 college courses, work 2 part-time jobs, an internship, and party with my friends until 3 AM.

-The hardest part of all of that was getting out of bed in the morning, but I did it - I pushed through the tired so I could make the most out of my college years.
-Five years and two kids later, I’m lucky if I can drink one glass of wine without falling asleep on the scene.
+The hardest part of all of that was getting out of bed in the morning, but I did it – I pushed through the tired so I could make the most out of my college years.
+Five years and 2 kids later, I’m lucky if I can drink one glass of wine without falling asleep on the scene.

 Finding sources of energy

 When I am overtired and my stimulants have worn off, the best thing for me at that point is sleep but most times, I can’t just sleep because my brain is begging me to so I have to try to find sources of energy somewhere.
-If I sit or lay down, forget it - I’m out.
+If I sit or lie down, forget it – I’m out.
 But keeping my brain stimulated in some way is what I need in the absence of medication to help keep me awake.

 I typically look to grab my phone so I can actively scroll through the comments of a controversial post on a mommy community Facebook page, edit photos for Instagram, play a few rounds of Candy Crush, or add things I don’t need to my Amazon cart.
 All of this will help me from crashing on the spot.